 He moves to Sweetwater, Texas

-Louanna W. Morris (26 July 1890 – 19 January 1984) Her birth in Oxford (when her parents lived in Medicine Lodge) was announced in her mother’s hometown newspaper.44 This apparently occurred when Granville Morris was living back in Winfield, Kansas — when Louanna was maid of honor at a Winfield wedding in 1915 the newspaper described her as a “former Winfield girl” who had been best friends with the bride since childhood.45 The same newspaper had reported several occasions between 1907 and 1915 when Louanna Morris “of Kansas City” was visiting friends in Winfield and vicinity.
-In 1911 she was reported to have dmade a brief visit to Texas, presumably to see her father.46
+Louanna W. Morris (26 July 1890 – 19 January 1984) Her birth in Oxford (when her parents lived in Medicine Lodge) was announced in her mother’s hometown newspaper.45 She was in her father’s household in Chandler, Oklahoma in the 1900 census but in early 1903 for reasons I cannot determine, a judge awarded custody of her to her aunt Carrie Graham.46 This apparently occurred when Granville Morris was living back in Winfield, Kansas — when Louanna was maid of honor at a Winfield wedding in 1915 the newspaper described her as a “former Winfield girl” who had been best friends with the bride since childhood.47 The same newspaper had reported several occasions between 1907 and 1915 when Louanna Morris “of Kansas City” was visiting friends in Winfield and vicinity.
+In 1911 she was reported to have dmade a brief visit to Texas, presumably to see her father.48

 - Sumner County Marriage Book B, p158.
 Emma, age 23, is in the 1880 household (census page 90B) of George W. and Annie E. Humphreys. [↩]